anipmehta/BlockChain/README.md

 ## Instructions

-* Perform the steps outlined in installation above.
+* Execute all the commands outlined in installation.
 * Go to (http://localhost:4000)
-* Perform the steps mentioned in scenarios above making use of the screenshots.
+* Perform the steps shown in the screenshots above.

 ## Bonus